JaredTan95/VictoriaMetrics/app/vmagent/README.md

 ## Disabling on-disk queue

+ On-disk queue aka persistent queue can be partially disabled with flag `--remoteWrite.disableOnDiskQueue=true`.
+ It prevents vmagent from using on-disk buffer for data buffering during ingestion or scraping.
- It's recommended to disable on-disk queue for complicated data pipelines with flag `--remoteWrite.disableOnDiskQueue=true`. vmagent still need a small amount of persistent disk for saving in-memory part of the queue during graceful shutdown.
+ But on-disk buffer is still used for saving in-memory part of the queue during graceful shutdown.

- Most common case for it additional data aggregation with vmagent.
+You may want to disable on-disk queue in the following cases:
+ 1) chaining of vmagents.
+Intermediate vmagents used for aggregation may loss the data, if vmcluster is not accessible.
+ With disabled persistent queue aggregation vmagents will back-pressure metrics to the first vmagent.

 ```mermaid
 flowchart LR